itsamit108/todo-sync/README.md

 ## Contributing

-Contributions to TodoSync are welcome!
+Contributions to ZenTask are welcome!
 If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request.

 ## License